keeguon/tapsoob/README.md

 If you're using either Oracle or Oracle XE you will need some extra requirements.
 If you're using Ruby you'll need to have your ORACLE_HOME environnement variable set properly and the `ruby-oci8` gem installed.
 However if you're using jRuby you'll need to have the official Oracle JDBC driver (see here for more informations: <http://www.oracle.com/technetwork/articles/dsl/jruby-oracle11g-330825.html>) and it should be loaded prior to using Tapsoob otherwise you won't be able to connect the database.

+## Recent changes

+### 0.7.0

+### Features

+* Introducing a new CLI interface when dumping/loading data using parallelization, much cleaner and better way to keep track of what's going on.
+* Introducing de-facto intra-table parallelization for large tables which makes a tremendous difference (10x speed boost in most cases).
+* When using the `--progress=false` or `--no-progress` option there's now PROGRESS data being outputted to STDERR (only when dumping/loading to/from a directory).

+### Internal changes

+* Moved all DataStream* related classes into a specific module.
+* Moved all Operation related classes into a specific module.
+* Moved all progress bars related Classes into a specific module.

 ## Exporting your data

     tapsoob pull [OPTIONS] <dump_path> <database_url>